louishenrifranc/C-Style/Python/README.md

 f(*liste, 3) => 6
 ```
 * Automatic conversion of type:
+You can add annotation to the function (different from default value created with '='):

 ```
 def f(a:int) => a will be automatically converted to an int
 ```